by Sarajean Rudman

 - Turn your drishti, or focused gaze, upward toward the ceiling or sky as you move.

 - Throw in a few challenging poses, such as Plank or Balancing Stick, or stay longer than usual in Warrior II.
 Notice how you feel as sensations begin to build.

 - Invoke a deep and audible ujjayi pranayama (Ocean-Sounding Breath) throughout your practice.

 - Take time to meditate at the end of the practice, using a warming visualization such as the sun or a flame.

 - End with a short Savasana, a seated meditation, or a restorative, supported inversion like Legs up the Wall.

-Sarajean Rudman is a yoga teacher and the Kripalu School of Ayurveda Intern.
+Sarajean Rudman is a yoga teacher and former Kripalu School of Ayurveda Intern.